NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Feats/See You in Hell.md

 * * *

 You aren't sure if you'll be reincarnated again, so you might as well take this foe with you.
 A blast of spiritual energy lashes out from the depths of your soul, targeting the creature who attacked you.
-The creature takes mental damage equal to the amount that reduced you to 0 Hit Points (basic Will check save with a DC equal to your class DC or spell DC, whichever is higher).
+The creature takes mental damage equal to the amount that reduced you to 0 Hit Points (Will check save with a DC equal to your class DC or spell DC, whichever is higher).

 *Source: Pathfinder #199: To Bloom Below the Web* *OGL*